 Now, let’s not panic.
 Boredom in a relationship is perfectly natural and it doesn’t mean you’re a boring person overall, so don’t go beating yourself up.
+Partners get bored of each other at some point in the relationship and it’s absolutely normal.
 But it is important to acknowledge when a relationship is growing stagnant so that you can begin figuring out how to deal with a boring relationship.

-So, have you been sitting around for weeks moaning, “I get bored of relationships after 2 years” and “we have nothing new to do”?
+So, have you been sitting around for weeks moaning, “I get bored of relationships after 2 years”, “My partner is boring” and “we have nothing new to do”?
 It’s time to take some action (so you can get some action!), figure out what causes boredom in relationships and what to do when a relationship gets boring.

 Top 5 Signs Of A Boring Relationship

 What makes a relationship boring?
 Boredom is a sneaky little fellow – you might not even notice when it creeps into your relationship.
 But to deal with a boring relationship, you need to be watchful and vigilant.
 We’ve rounded up the top 5 signs of a boring relationship for you.
 Take a look and see if you’ve got signs of a boring boyfriend or signs of a boring girlfriend, or both.

 1. Your relationship routine is the same